-While before, you would have needed several images of a person to create a deepfake, Samsung researchers have developed a new way to streamline the process, allowing deepfakes (or, as they call them, “Realistic Neural Talking Head models”) to be created using only a single image.
+Samsung researchers have developed a new way to streamline the process of creating deepfakes, allowing what they call “Realistic Neural Talking Head models” to be created using only a single image.
 Say, the one on your Facebook profile page.
-Think about it.
+Think about that.

 According to the project’s researchers (their paper can be read here), this new method of deepfaking involves “lengthy meta-learning,” during which the AI analyzes videos to understand human facial movements.
 Afterwards, the AI can take a single image and create a more-or-less accurate moving representation of the individual in the image.

 Things get really weird when you see 2D paintings brought to life, like the Mona Lisa.

 Many have questioned just what this technology will be used for.